cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/deployment-new-outlook.md

 Requirement | Version
 ------------|-------
 Windows |- Windows 10 Version 1809 (Build 17763) or higher.
-The new Outlook for Windows will be preinstalled on new Windows devices and devices running Windows 11 version 23H2. </br>- Windows Server 2022 (20348.2402) or higher.
+The new Outlook for Windows is preinstalled on new Windows devices and devices running Windows 11 version 23H2. </br>- Windows Server 2022 (20348.2402) or higher.
 Classic Outlook app | Version 2303 Build 16227.20318 or higher to see the Try the new Outlook toggle. **Important:** Classic Outlook is only a requirement if you want users to be able to switch between classic Outlook and new Outlook.
 This prerequisite is optional if you only want your users to see the new Outlook client.

 ## Other deployment options